vimeo/player.js/README.md

 Load a new video into this embed.
 The promise will be resolved if the video is successfully loaded, or it will be rejected if it could not be loaded.

+> [!NOTE]
-**NOTE:** If the video [privacy settings](https://help.vimeo.com/hc/en-us/articles/12426199699985-Overview-of-video-privacy-settings) are "Unlisted", instead of providing an `id` argument, you will need to provide the full video URL as a `url` argument and include the `h` parameter.
+> If the video [privacy settings](https://help.vimeo.com/hc/en-us/articles/12426199699985-Overview-of-video-privacy-settings) are "Unlisted", instead of providing an `id` argument, you will need to provide the full video URL as a `url` argument and include the `h` parameter.

 ```js
 player.loadVideo(76979871).then(function(id) {